 Mercat d'Abastos de València, Property of Local Relevance in Arrancapins, Valencia, Spain.

-The Mercat d'Abastos de Valencia is a market building with rationalist design located in the Arrancapins neighborhood, measuring 226 meters long and 105.5 meters wide.
-Its structure consists of a central core connected to two side wings, with a covered courtyard that allows daylight to reach the interior spaces.
+The Mercat d'Abastos de València is a market building in the Arrancapins neighborhood of Valencia, built in the rationalist architectural style of the region.
+It has a central core connected to two side wings and a covered courtyard that lets natural light into the interior.

 The community of curious travelers